udaan-iitt/editions/2023_Winter/how-much-do-we-really-know-about-social-media.md

 If you stop thinking about how a girl managed to enter the boys' hostel, you'll notice that a few things present in this thought experiment hold true in real life:

 1. We get better at things we regularly do.
-The average young adult is on social media for about 2 hours a day (<a href="#citeproc_bib_item_1">2022</a>) which implies that the average young adult is *very* good at browsing social media.
+The average young adult is on social media for about 2 hours a day (<a href="#citeproc_bib_item_1">2022</a>), which implies that the average young adult is *very* good at browsing social media.
 It also implies that you, dear reader, are probably an expert at staring at screens.
 2. Habits shape our lifestyle, and social media has managed to enter our lifestyle by intruding into our daily routine.
 A habit consists of three things - a trigger, a response, and a reward.
-To all those students in the mess scrolling through social media, the trigger was sitting down at a table with their breakfast and the response was unlocking their phone and pressing the icon of their favorite application.
+To all those students in the Mess scrolling through social media, the trigger was sitting down at a table with their breakfast, and the response was unlocking their phone and pressing the icon of their favourite application.
 And the reward?
 A gentle but continuous flow of dopamine hits!
 3. Social media can distract us from our goals because they are capable of changing our *mental state*.
 State at a particular time plays an important role in determining your actions at that time; you somehow manage to get all your stuff done on your "good" days but barely seem to get anything done on your "bad" days, don't you?
 I don't think any of us fully understands how to control our mental state, but Instagram can manipulate it in a certain direction with a very high probability of success: it makes you want to watch the next post.
-It's not that difficult to continue the previous thought experiment and eventually see Ali thinking, "Why did I start watching this, again?"
+It's not that difficult to continue the previous thought experiment and eventually see Ali thinking, "Why did I start watching this again?"

 You might have thought all about the things I mentioned above, but what about the following?